 The rules only apply to large companies – small and medium-sized companies are exempt.
 They apply to transactions which are cross-border, and to transactions which are between UK residents.

-The UK's patent box regime for the taxation of intellectual property came into force on 1 April 2013.
+The UK's patent box regime for the taxation of intellectual property was introduced in April 2013.

-Companies liable to UK tax can elect for their profits earned after 1 April 2013 from their patented inventions (and certain other innovations) to be taxed at a lower level of corporation tax.
-The relief is to be phased in over 4 years leading to a tax rate of 10 per cent by 1 April 2017.
+Broadly, the regime allows certain companies liable to UK tax to elect to apply a lower rate of corporation tax for their profits earned from their patented inventions (and certain other innovations).
+The relief was phased in over 4 years leading to a corporation tax rate of 10 per cent by 1 April 2017.

-For further details of this regime which could be highly beneficial for UK holding companies see Out-law guide to the patent box regime.
+For further details of this regime see Out-law guide to the patent box regime.

-If the substantial shareholding exemption is available, this will prevent the gains being taxed in the holding company and mean that there are more funds to return to investors.
+Where the SSE is available, the gains will not be taxed in the hands of the holding company and consequently, there should be more funds available to return to investors.